 - 2 scallions, (white part for stir fry and use green part for topping)

-- ½ tablespoon Gojuchang, (Mix with one tablespoon of hot water) - feel free to double the amount if you love spicy.
+- ½ tbsp Gojuchang, (Mix with one tablespoon of hot water) - feel free to double the amount if you love spicy.

 To Build Your Bowl: